hernamvel/positrace/README.md

 }
 ```

-In general terms, these will be used to locate the proper resource (gelocation) to be operated.
+In general terms, these will be used to locate the proper resource (geolocation) to be operated.
 You can take a close look at `GeoLocation#locate_by` and at the
 `Database` section of this document below.

 ## 3rd party Service Locator

-As suggested, I implemented IPStack.com as a service locator to be caled on `create`
+As suggested, I implemented IPStack.com as a service locator to be called on `create`
 endpoint.
 Exercise asked to be easily configurable, so these are the steps to implement
 another service locator: